 Loyola Angels Fund

-Loyola Angels is a yearlong interdisciplinary undergraduate learning opportunity that will serve as a vehicle for Loyola University Maryland's Center for Innovation & Entrepreneurship (CI&E) and our investors to support job and wealth creation in Baltimore.
+Loyola Angels is a yearlong interdisciplinary undergraduate learning opportunity that will serve as a vehicle for Loyola University Maryland's Simon Center for Innovation & Entrepreneurship (CI&E) and our investors to support job and wealth creation in Baltimore.
 It provides student innovators with angel investment experience while serving as a funding vehicle for local underserved entrepreneurs, especially Baltimore-based minority and female-owned businesses.

 The spring semester provides a select group of diverse students the opportunity to practically apply the principles of angel investing through their participation in local angel investment funding groups.
 Under the guidance of an experienced angel investor mentor, students research, interview, and make recommendations to invest in companies alongside managers of the Loyola Angels fund.

 With the support of donors, Loyola will establish Loyola Angels with a $250,000 charitable fund to support the courses and finance investments in Maryland businesses, with a preference for those led by women and entrepreneurs of color.
 The course will launch in the academic year 2022-23, with the first investments recommended by student angel investors in spring 2023.
-Enrollment in the class will be application based, allowing faculty to select the most motivated and prepared student cohort.
+Enrollment in the class will be application-based, allowing faculty to select the most motivated and prepared student cohort.

-The Center for Innovation & Entrepreneurship
+The Simon Center for Innovation & Entrepreneurship

-The goals of the Center for Innovation & Entrepreneurship are to recruit and nurture more student innovators, engage them in hands-on experiences, and grow their innovation and entrepreneurship knowledge, to help them succeed in careers, and in life.
-Through the CI&E, Loyola will expand our civic leadership into the innovation and entrepreneurship ecosystems and fuel our innate culture of creative experimentation and trial.
+The Simon Center p aims to recruit and nurture more student innovators, engage them in hands-on experiences, and grow their innovation and entrepreneurship knowledge to help them succeed in their careers and in life.
+Through the SCI&E, Loyola will expand our civic leadership into innovation and entrepreneurship ecosystems and fuel our innate creative experimentation and trial culture.

-Founded in 2020, the Karson Institute aims to provide a space for researchers, students, social justice workers, and activists to come together to research, discuss, debate, and explore answers to America's most urgent questions on inequality, injustice, and racial inequity.
-Karsonya "Kaye" Whitehead, Ph.D., associate professor of communication, African, and African American Studies, is the founding director of The Karson Institute.
+Founded in 2020, the Karson Institute for Race, Peace & Social Justice provides a space for researchers, students, social justice workers, and activists to research, discuss, debate, and explore answers to America's most urgent questions on inequality, injustice, and racial inequity.
+Karsonya "Kaye" Whitehead, Ph.D., professor of communication, African, and African American Studies, is the founding executive director of The Karson Institute.

-Using Baltimore as a lens and healing justice as a framework, The Institute researches issues, collects and houses resources, and trains students and faculty on how to actively address racial trauma and violence; anti-racism and anti-blackness; and systemic oppression.
+Using Baltimore as a lens and healing justice as a framework, The Institute researches issues, collects and houses resources, and trains students and faculty on how to actively address racial trauma and violence, anti-racism and anti-blackness, and systemic oppression.

 In its first year, Whitehead led the Institute in conversations with thought leaders around the country, including Dr. Anthony Fauci, Ibram Kendi, Ph.D., Lisa Snowden-McCray, Alice McDermott, Dr. Lawrence Brown, U.S. Rep. Kweisi Mfume, Baltimore Mayor Brandon Scott, and Leonard Pitts, among others.